magland/ml_kilosort/README.md

 mp-spec ml_kilosort
 ```

-To run a prelim comparison with mountainsort follow the instructions in ml_kilosort/test_compare.
+To run a prelim comparison with mountainsort on synthetic data follow the instructions in ml_kilosort/test_compare.